nilansaha/Airplane_Crash_Challenge/README.md

 **Note:**
 The features selected in the final model were selected using the forward selection code.
 I have not added code to use that but the docs are pretty clear for that so shouldn't be a big issue to use it for this dataset

+There might be some redundant code that is not used in the main model.
+I tried out a lot of things but did not bother cleaning them up